 Teenagers who are 18 or 19 automatically fall under the jurisdiction of adult court.
 And, in certain cases, the judge can transfer a minor to adult court to face adult penalties.
 Oregon permits youth age 15 and older to be treated as adults if the youth faces charges for a class A or B felony.
 (Or.
 Rev. Stat. § 419C.349 (2020).)

 An adult or minor treated as an adult must register as a sex offender if convicted of any of the felonies listed above.
 For a minor adjudicated delinquent in juvenile court, the court must conduct a sex offender determination hearing to decide whether the minor must register.
 (Or.
 Rev. Stat. §§ 163A.005, 163A.025, 163.030 (2020).)

 If you or your child is charged with a crime as a result of teen sexting, you should contact an Oregon criminal defense attorney.
 A conviction for child pornography or a similar crime can have serious consequences.
-Only an experienced criminal defense attorney can provide you with appropriate legal advice and inform you of the potential consequences, including whether juvenile defendants may be required to register as sex offenders, and whether there are alternatives to formal adult court, such as handling the matter in the juvenile court system.
-An attorney can protect your rights as you navigate the criminal justice system.
+An experienced criminal defense attorney can provide you with appropriate legal advice and inform you of the potential consequences, including whether juvenile defendants may be required to register as sex offenders.